 David Burrowes, my local MP, said he did not know a lot about the Right to Build legislation but would try to find out how it could be effective.
 He believed the local authority would be unlikely to want to help and would want to sell any Council land at the highest price for maximum profit.
 However he gave me the contact details of Enfield’s Head of Development Management – their chief planning officer – so that I could make some headway with the council.

 Meanwhile, we started our own detective work searching for local land in the area, with Google maps proving a great tool.
-It was interesting to look at maps with a different eye, spotting little pockets of land that just might be plots, which we checked against the Land Registry.
-One plot that was of interest turned out to be part-private and part-Council owned.
-We also looked up land owned by Enfield Council and in a tiny entry amongst playgrounds, schools and car parks we found a couple of corner plots, so it was time to talk to the council.
+It was interesting to look at maps with a different eye, spotting little pockets of land that just might be plots and checking them out at the Land Registry.
+If you have an address this is simple to do online and costs only £3 per result.*

 Getting to speak to Enfield’s Head of Development Management was no easy task.
 I left several messages and emails.
 No response.
 I took encouragement from listening to how Jamie Oliver got his breakthrough into the River Cafe.
 He rang every day trying to speak to Ruth Rogers leaving messages until one day he got through and was invited to an interview.